Alcohol Policy

 Alcohol-related harm continues to be a core issue impacting the lives of Territorians.

-The Northern Territory has had, and continues to have, the highest consumption of alcohol per person in Australia, and 25% of adult NT residents consume alcohol at a level that puts them at risk of long-term harm (compared to 17.6% of the Australian adults).
+The Northern Territory (NT) has had, and continues to have, the highest consumption of alcohol per person in Australia, and 25% of adult NT residents consume alcohol at a level that puts them at risk of long-term harm (compared to 17.6% of the Australian adults).
 The Northern Territory also has a greater proportion of residents who exceed the guidelines for risks of consuming alcohol on single occasions.

 The Liquor Act 2019